 - Email Campaign Reports

 Campaign reports use geolocation to determine top locations by open.
-Click any country to create a segment of contacts based on that location.

 About Email Campaign Reports